Mary, mother of Jesus

-The New Testament describes Mary as a young virgin who was chosen by God to conceive Jesus through the Holy Spirit.
-After giving birth to Jesus in Bethlehem, she raised him in the city of Nazareth in Galilee, and was in Jerusalem at his crucifixion and with the apostles after his ascension.
-Although her later life is not accounted in the Bible, Catholic and Eastern Christian traditions believe that her body was raised into heaven at the end of her earthly life, which is known in Western Christianity as the Assumption of Mary and in Eastern Christianity as the Dormition of the Mother of God.
+The synoptic Gospels name Mary as the mother of Jesus.
+The gospels of Matthew and Luke describe Mary as a virgin who was chosen by God to conceive Jesus through the Holy Spirit.
+After giving birth to Jesus in Bethlehem, she and her husband Joseph raised him in the city of Nazareth in Galilee, and she was in Jerusalem at his crucifixion and with the apostles after his ascension.
+Although her later life is not accounted in the Bible; Catholic, Eastern Orthodox, and some Protestant traditions believe that her body was raised into heaven at the end of her earthly life, which is known in Western Christianity as the Assumption of Mary and in Eastern Christianity as the Dormition of the Mother of God.

-Mary has been venerated since early Christianity, and is considered by millions to be the holiest and greatest saint.
+Mary has been venerated since early Christianity, and is often considered to be the holiest and greatest saint.
 There is a certain diversity in the Mariology and devotional practices of major Christian traditions.
-The Catholic Church holds distinctive Marian dogmas, namely her Immaculate Conception and her Assumption into heaven.
-Many Protestants minimize Mary's role, based on what they argue is lack of biblical support for any beliefs other than her status as the Mother of God and the virgin birth.
-She is mentioned several times in the Quran, including in a chapter named after her, and has the highest position in Islam among all women.
+The Catholic Church and some Oriental Orthodox Churches hold distinctive Marian dogmas, namely her Immaculate Conception and her bodily Assumption into heaven.
+Many Protestants hold various views of Mary's role that they perceive as being in accordance with the Scriptures.
+The Confessions of the Lutheran Churches have taught the three Marian dogmas of the virgin birth, Theotokos, and perpetual virginity.